Faculty of Behavioural and Cultural StudiesSport – Degree Programme Component in the Master of Education Vocational Teaching Profession

 Work with and for people is at the heart of sports science.
 Central topics are anchored in the areas of movement, games and sports, as well as school sports, amateur sport, high performance sports and sport for health purposes.

-Informationen zum Master of Education
+Informationen about the Master of Education

 Facts & Formalities